Queen Sonja Singing Competition

 The Queen Sonja Singing Competition (formerly Queen Sonja International Music Competition) is a music competition for young singers taking place every two years in Oslo, Norway.
 The competition was arranged for the first time in 1988.
 Participants are selected by a screening committee on the basis of recordings submitted in the application process.
 40 singers are invited to the competition in Oslo.
 The competition programme includes preliminary rounds, a semi-final and final, as well as masterclasses, career development sessions, concerts and social events.
+The last competition was 15 - 22 August 2025.
+The next competition will be held in Oslo in 2027.

 History

 The Queen Sonja Singing Competition was founded in 1988.
 Among the initiators was Mariss Jansons, former music director and principal conductor of the Oslo Philharmonic Orchestra.
 At the time, the Norwegian classical music scene was experiencing a period of increased internationalization.
 The aim of the competition was to create an international arena for music in Norway, which could present young musicians, give Norwegian soloists an opportunity to be assessed at an international level, and attract greater international focus on the Norwegian classical music scene.

-The competition was created as a joint project between several leading Norwegian music institutions, including the Norwegian National Opera and Ballet, the Oslo Philharmonic Orchestra, the Norwegian Academy of Music, the Norwegian Broadcasting Corporation (NRK), the Lindeman Foundation and the Norwegian Society for Soloists.
+The competition was created as a joint project between several Norwegian music institutions, including the Norwegian National Opera and Ballet, the Oslo Philharmonic Orchestra, the Norwegian Academy of Music, the Norwegian Broadcasting Corporation (NRK), the Lindeman Foundation and the Norwegian Society for Soloists.

 The first two competitions in 1988 and 1992 were organized for pianists.
 Marking the centenary of the birth of Norwegian soprano Kirsten Flagstad in 1995, the competition has since then been arranged for singers.
 Until 2007, national competitions were arranged prior to the international competition.

 The competition changed its name to the Queen Sonja Singing Competition in 2022, in conjunction with a new logo and visual profile.

 The competition is currently arranged every two years in cooperation with the Norwegian National Opera and Ballet, the Norwegian Academy of Music, the Oslo National Academy of the Arts and the Norwegian Broadcasting Corporation.
 The singers participating in the competition are usually newly graduated singers who are ready to embark on their international careers.

-The competition is one of the world’s leading competitions that transforms the careers of all participants.
-Held every two years in Oslo, the Competition draws on its global network of opera companies, conservatoires and professionals to bring together 40 of the best young singers from around the world.
+Held biannually in Oslo, the Competition draws on its global network of opera companies, conservatoires and professionals to bring together 40 young promising singers from around the world.
 The singers compete not only for its main prizes but to also receive coaching, masterclasses, career development sessions and international exposure.

-Previous prize-winners can document rapid career development and international recognition.
 Previous prize-winners include, among others, Argentinian soprano Virginia Tola (1999), Norwegian soprano Marita Kvarving Sølberg (2001), German tenor Daniel Behle (2005), Russian soprano Olga Mykytenko (2003), Canadian soprano Maesha Brueggergosman (2001), Norwegian baritone Audun Iversen (2007) and Norwegian soprano Lise Davidsen (2015).